 Kameelah Janan Rasheed

-Describing her approach to this work, Rasheed says: “In my practice, I grapple with the poetics and politics of the unfinished: ecologies of Black living, Black textual production, Black utterances, and Black spiritualities.
-I stay attuned to generative and interdependent methodologies of Black storytelling that orient us toward ways of reading, writing, speaking, listening, archiving, and knowing that challenge enclosure and fixed relationality.”
+This method of evolving works from one context to the next with the input of others is characteristic of Rasheed’s process, which often repurposes the logic of algorithms and games.
+Rasheed says: “In my practice, I grapple with the poetics and politics of the unfinished: ecologies of Black living, Black textual production, Black utterances, and Black spiritualities.
+I stay attuned to generative and interdependent methodologies of Black storytelling... that challenge enclosure and fixed relationality.”